openstax/ce-reports/README.md

 ```

 The fly CLI will prompt you to accept the changes by presenting a diff.
 Accept to approve the changes or cancel if you see any mistakes.

+> FIXME :warning:: We've documented the process to update the kanban policy report but need more documentation on how to update the Open Pull Requests.
+It appears there is a vars file with some secrets.
+This documentation needs to be updated with that process.